On Weakly Complete Universal Enveloping Algebras: A Poincare-Birkhoff-Witt Theorem: The Abstract Enveloping Algebra of a Lie Algebra

 \begin{Lemma} For a profinite-dimensional Lie algebra $\g$, the algebra morphism $\eps_\g\colon U(|\g|)\to |\UU(\g)|$ is injective. \end{Lemma}

 The proof will occupy the remainder of this section.
 We shall resort to the existing literature on $U(L)$ such as \cite{bour} or \cite{dix}.
 We are given the profinite-dimensional Lie algebra $\g$ and we write $L\defi|\g|$ for the underlying Lie algebra.
 So $L\subseteq \li{U(L)}$.
-For any basis $B$ of the vector space $L$ and any total order on $B$, the set of finite products $b_1\cdots b_n$ for finite increasing sequences $b_1\le \cdots \le b_n$ form a basis $B^*$ of $U(L)$ by \cite{bour}, Corollary 3 of Section 7 of \S 2.
+Let $B$ be a totally ordered basis of $L$.
+We begin by recalling the following basic fact from the Poincar\'e-Birkhoff-Witt Theorem (see \cite{bour}, Corollary 3, Section 7 of Paragraph 2):